Policy Filtration for RLHF to Mitigate Noise in Reward Models: Conclusion

 \section{Conclusion}

 In this paper, we propose a new reinforcement learning with human feedback (RLHF) method, \textbf{Policy Filtration for Proximal Policy Optimization (PF-PPO)}, aimed at mitigating the adverse effects of reward noise.
 When training the reward model using the Bradley-Terry approach, the reward signal is generally more reliable in the high or low reward regions but less reliable in the moderate reward regions.
 Motivated by this observation, we adopt a rank-based method to selectively use sample from these reliable regions more in PPO to improve the quality of the signal provided by the reward model.
-We conduct comprehensive experiments on code generation tasks, demonstrating that PF-PPO outperforms existing baselines.
-Additionally, we analyze PF-PPO, standard PPO, and PPO with multiple responses in details and verify filtering samples with unreliable rewards can improve the performance of the outcome policy.
+We conduct comprehensive experiments to demonstrate that PF-PPO consistently outperforms existing baselines.
+Additionally, we analyze PF-PPO, standard PPO, and PPO with multiple responses in details and show that filtering samples with unreliable rewards can improve the performance of the outcome policy.